toratech-ai/popout-chat/README.md

-# 🚀 ToRaTech Pop-out Chat Widget
+# 🚀 Toratech AI Pop-out Chat Widget

 A lightweight, embeddable chat widget that provides seamless customer support integration for any website.